Optimal estimation for regression discontinuity design with binary outcomes: Simulation Results and an Empirical Application

-The following tables exhibit our \textit{rdbinary} estimates and \textit{rdrobust} estimates.\footnote{The original study runs global polynomial estimations for each cutoff neighborhood as well as for the whole sample by pooling across cutoff neighborhoods.
-Their primary estimation is the fuzzy design, but we focus on the reduced-form sharp design estimates.} Tables \ref{tab:application_broad_pool} and \ref{tab:application_narrow_pool} report the pooling estimates over multiple cutoffs for the \textit{broad} and \textit{narrow} corruption indicators. $Crot$ is a rule-of-thumb value for the Lipschitz constant $C$, which is the largest (in absolute value) slope estimate from the binscatter estimation by \textit{binsreg} package \citep{CattaneoCrumpFarrellFeng_2024}.
-In all the tables, we report the point estimates and confidence intervals for three different values of the constant $C$: the rule-of-thumb $Crot$; one half of $Crot$; and $1.5$ times $Crot$.
+The following tables present our \textit{rdbinary} estimates and \textit{rdrobust} estimates.\footnote{The original study runs global polynomial estimations for each cutoff neighborhood, as well as for the whole sample by pooling across cutoff neighborhoods.
+Their primary estimation is the fuzzy design, but we focus on the reduced-form sharp design estimates.} Tables \ref{tab:application_broad_pool} and \ref{tab:application_narrow_pool} report the pooled estimates over multiple cutoffs for the broad and narrow corruption indicators. $Crot$ denotes the rule-of-thumb value for the Lipschitz constant $C$, which is the largest (in absolute value) slope estimate from the binscatter estimation using the \textit{binsreg} package \citep{CattaneoCrumpFarrellFeng_2024}.
+In all tables, we report the point estimates and confidence intervals for three different values of the constant $C$: $Crot$; one-half of $Crot$; and $1.5$ times $Crot$.

-For both indicators, our \textit{rdbinary} estimates appear similar to the \textit{rdrobust} estimates, which are valid for large samples.
-The sample size is $1,202$ for the whole pooling sample and hence is large enough for the \textit{rdrobust} estimator.\footnote{We do not report \textit{rd.mnl} estimates because \textit{rd.mnl} estimates sometimes failed to select a bandwidth in this dataset, particularly for small samples.} For both methods and both outcomes, the $95\%$ confidence intervals include $0$.
-This finding is different from the original study, which reports significant positive impacts on the frequency of corruptions.
-This difference highlights the importance of applying local nonparametric estimations for RD designs.
+For both indicators, our \textit{rdbinary} estimates appear to be similar to the \textit{rdrobust} estimates, which are valid for large samples.
+The sample size is $1,202$ for the entire pooling sample and, hence, is sufficiently large for the \textit{rdrobust} estimator.\footnote{We do not report \textit{rd.mnl} estimates because \textit{rd.mnl} sometimes fails to select a bandwidth in this dataset, particularly for small samples.} For both methods and outcomes, the $95\%$ confidence intervals include $0$.
+This finding differs from that of the original study, which reports significant positive effects on the frequency of corruption.
+This difference highlights the importance of using local nonparametric estimations in RD designs.

-By pooling samples across multiple cutoffs, we obtain a large enough sample across different cutoffs.
-Nevertheless, heterogeneity across different cutoffs may be of interest as the original study explores the cutoff-specific estimates.
-However, only a few hundreds of observations are around each individual cutoff.
-For such a small sample, the asymptotic approximation may not perform well.
+By pooling samples across multiple cutoffs, we obtain a sufficiently large sample.
+Nevertheless, heterogeneity across different cutoffs may be of interest, as the original study explores cutoff-specific estimates.
+However, only a few hundred observations are available around each individual cutoff, and the asymptotic approximation may not perform well in such small samples.